RDJ00/tr-inc/progress.md

 - Navigation structure implemented with proper dropdown menus for About Us and What We Do sections
 - Implemented Formspree for "Sign the Pledge" form on the homepage with client-side handling and success feedback
 - Implemented Formspree for the "Get in Touch" contact form with client-side submission handling
+- Added "Become a Partner" modal form with Formspree integration

 ## Recent Updates
+- Created new "Become a Partner" form component with Formspree integration
+- Implemented modal dialog for the partner form to create a focused user experience
+- Added comprehensive form fields for organization partnerships including organization name, contact details, and partnership type
+- Enhanced the Support Us page with an embedded partner form triggered by the "Become a Partner" button
 - Added Formspree integration to the contact form with dedicated endpoint
 - Implemented client-side form handling for the contact form with success message and field clearing
 - Added form validation with required fields to ensure all necessary information is provided